 For product designers, KISS— “keep it simple, stupid”—is a well-known rule of thumb.
 As a design principal, it’s about making products simple and easy to understand to appeal to users.
 When it comes to designing for manufacturability, the simplicity principal still applies, particularly when designing aluminum extrusion profiles.

 Complicated product designs and configurations produce complex development requirements.
-In turn, complex requirements often mean more steps and hands are involved in manufacturing a product and bringing it to market, increasing its overall cost and the chance for quality issues.
+In turn, complex requirements often mean more steps and hands are involved in manufacturing a product.
+This often increases its overall cost and the chance for quality issues.
 Here are five ways designing with aluminum extrusions can simplify your product design:

 - Eliminate or Reduce Machining

 Elegantly simple designs—those with the fewest parts, interfaces, and process steps— result in fundamentally high-quality products that cost less to make.
 For example, an aluminum extrusion part originally designed to require machining could, with a minor design modification, be produced using a punch die to get the same end result.
-The part now uses a less expensive fabrication method and improved efficiency resulting in reduced cost and faster production time.
+The part now uses a less expensive fabrication method resulting in lower cost and faster production time.

 - Reduce Part Count

-Designers can also create complex shapes with extruded aluminum to reduce part count and combine functions which can save companies real money on production and overall product life cycle costs.
+Designers can also create complex shapes with extruded aluminum to reduce part count and combine functions saving on production and overall product life cycle costs.
 For example, a single extruded profile can replace rolled shapes riveted together, resulting in higher strength while eliminating joining costs.

 - Eliminate Secondary Operations